Mark Tornillo: Career and style

 Tornillo talked about how he came to join the band, saying it was "just a freak thing".
 He also said that he was a fan of Accept prior to joining, "I was a fan back in the '80s, in the early days.
 TT Quick covered Accept songs before we had a record deal.
 I actually turned a lot of people on to Accept.
 We would cover 'Son Of A Bitch' and 'Flash Rockin' Man'.
 People would say, 'What is that?'
 'That's original stuff that we wrote.'
 'No!
 [Laughs] That's a German band called Accept.'
 But yes, I was a fan by all means.
 Still am."
 He then said that he was nervous as being Udo Dirkschneider's replacement, "I was extremely nervous, especially due to the Internet because the Internet, you know what everyone's thinking right away.
 It's not like the '80s or the old days where you never got to hear what the audience thought.
 You just read the magazines and so did they and that was it.
-Now, with the Internet it was quite obvious that people were not happy with this decision, so I was, like ,'Uh…okay!
+Now, with the Internet it was quite obvious that people were not happy with this decision, so I was, like ,'Uh...okay!
 Here we go.
 It's on.'
 That's why we decided right off the bat that we would go in and record, try and make the best possible album we could make, which was 'Blood Of The Nations'.
 Instead of just going out and resting on the laurels and playing their old material, we had to be a viable, new band.
 And we tried our damnest to be and I think it's working.
 'Blood Of The Nations' surprised a lot of people and I felt a whole lot better after that came out, for certain.
 But yeah, it was trying, let's put it that way."

-Tornillo has appeared on five studio albums with the band to date: Blood of the Nations (2010), Stalingrad (2012), Blind Rage (2014), The Rise of Chaos (2017) and Too Mean to Die (2021).
+Tornillo has appeared on six studio albums with the band to date: Blood of the Nations (2010), Stalingrad (2012), Blind Rage (2014), The Rise of Chaos (2017), Too Mean to Die (2021) and Humanoid (2024).
 He also appeared on the live album Restless and Live (2017).